 Since then she has developed extensive experience in both of these industries.
 Ilona has worked across film exhibition and distribution, with a focus on independent, world and repertory cinema for organisations such as the BFI, Pathé, the ICA and Artificial Eye.
 She has developed long-established relationships with creatives in film production, while also maintaining a deep-rooted commitment to music – and now brings this passion, flair and dedication to HotHouse Music.

 Aria joined HotHouse Music as part of her placement program at the University of Surrey but quickly earned a full-time position at the company.
-During her time at HotHouse she has worked on numerous film productions including Eurovision, Everybody’s Talking About Jamie, Emma, Cats and Belfast as assistant music supervisor to Becky Bentham.
+During her time at HotHouse she has worked on numerous film productions including Emma, Eurovision, Everybody’s Talking About Jamie, Cats and Belfast as assistant music supervisor to Becky Bentham.
 During her time on Cats, she had the opportunity to work with Lord Andrew Lloyd Webber and acted as a PA to the Hollywood music producer Greg Wells.
-Additionally, she has provided on set assistance as production music supervisor for the new Amazon Prime production Cinderella directed by Kay Cannon, staring Camila Cabello.
+Additionally, she has provided on set assistance for the new Amazon Prime production Cinderella directed by Kay Cannon, staring Camila Cabello.
 Aria’s expertise has been working with composers like Michael Price, David Arnold and Gabriel Yared on scoring projects including Dracula, Unforgotten, Sister Boniface and The Life Ahead as composer agent and score coordinator.
-Some of Aria’s recent projects include the upcoming film adaptation of Cyrano with director Joe Wright and composers Aaron and Bryce Dessner, acting as an on-set musicians contractor for Whirlwind (2022) and leading the clearances as music supervisor for the Dubai Expo 2020 Opening Ceremony.
+Some of Aria’s recent projects include the upcoming film adaptation of Cyrano with director Joe Wright and composers Bryce and Aaron Dessner, acting as an on-set musicians contractor for Whirlwind (2022) and leading the clearances as music supervisor for the Dubai Expo 2020 Opening Ceremony.